tldr-pages/tldr/pages/common/pg_dumpall.md

 `pg_dumpall > {{path/to/file.sql}}`

-- Same as above, customize username:
+- Dump all databases using a specific username:

 `pg_dumpall --username={{username}} > {{path/to/file.sql}}`